 “On August 28, 1963, more than 200,000 Americans gathered in Washington, D.C., for a political rally known as the March on Washington for Jobs and Freedom.
 Organized by a number of civil rights and religious groups, the event was designed to shed light on the political and social challenges African Americans continued to face across the country.
 The march, which became a key moment in the growing struggle for civil rights in the United States, culminated in Martin Luther King Jr.’s “I Have a Dream” speech, a spirited call for racial justice and equality.” – (Martin Luther King, Jr. I Have A Dream Speech – a video)

 I have a Dream.
-How many tears have been shed over the decades since then, first from hope and joy after hard suffering and even by us, the people who felt as if we were in the fight with the black people, and later there was more deep sadness and more tears when we saw that there was never going to be any fulfillment of that dream.
+How many tears have been shed over the decades since then, first from hope and joy after hard suffering and even by us, the people who felt as if we were in the fight with the black people.
+Later there was deeper sadness and more tears when we saw that there was never going to be any fulfillment of that dream.
 It does not seem as if there were any more hope for justice and equality in the U.S. The United States of America is a lost country.
 It lost its way as it was trying by unending wars to dominate the world, to destroy all the countries that stood in its way.
+The hubris has no limits.
 And in a parallel to these illegal aggressions there were the Big Corporations who wanted to own the world.
 Is the world, their world, ever going to become anything close to livable again?

-Martin Luther King’s speech ‘I have a dream’ became immortal and the Establishment had to put up with his egalitarian stand and movement for justice for blacks.
-But when he began to denounce the evils of U.S. foreign policies, especially the war in Vietnam, he became a distinct threat to the powers that be and he had to be done away with.
+Martin Luther King’s speech ‘I have a dream’ became immortal and the Establishment had to put up with his egalitarian stand and movement for racial equality and justice.
+But when he began to denounce the evils of U.S. foreign policies, especially the war in Vietnam, he became a distinct threat to the powers that be, and he they eliminated him.

 Robert Kennedy, Jack Kennedy’s younger brother, a U.S. senator and a former Attorney General under his brother’s presidency, was fatally shot in Los Angeles, California on June 5, 1968.
 He was in the middle of his presidential election campaign and he had already won the California and South Dakota presidential primaries.
 The U.S. was clinically insane and it has been that way ever since.
-That’s how we got Richard Nixon, who may be considered the first one in a row of undignified and more or less criminal U.S. presidents.
+That is how we got Richard Nixon, who may be considered the first one in a row of unqualified and totally dishonest U.S. presidents.
 I remember well how, when I was at Mamaroneck High School, in 1972, I could hardly believe that Nixon actually got re-elected.
-After the overwhelming protest movements against the Vietnam war, I naïvely believed that his reelection would be a clear impossibility.
+After the overwhelming protest movements against the Vietnam war, I naïvely believed that his reelection would be a clear-cut impossibility.
 But, first of all, the Democratic candidate George McGovern was a very weak candidate and a lackluster speaker.
 Secondly, he had too openly showed his stand against the Vietnam war and the Establishment overruled his potential win.
 They wanted a warmonger president, and so they got one.

-Those years were filled with foreboding of what was to come in terms of government crimes, and especially what was brewing in total darkness by the Deep State, the people who really rule over the U.S. and its Western Empire.
+Those years were filled with foreboding of what was to come in terms of government crimes, and especially what was brewing in total darkness by the Deep State, the men and women who really make the final decisions concerning U.S. aggression and the moves of its Western Empire.
 1

-The fast spreading of U.S. military bases all over the planet, beginning right after the end of World War II, and the criminal meddling in the politics of sovereign nations, not to say undeclared outright wars, be it in Vietnam or Africa (Angola, to name one country) or Latin America (Chile and many other nations, accounted for in the eye-opening book “Confessions of an Economic Hit Man“ by John Perkins).
+The fast spreading of U.S. military bases all over the planet, beginning right after the end of World War II, and the illegal meddling in the politics of sovereign nations, not to say undeclared outright wars, be it in Vietnam or Africa (Angola, to name one country) or Latin America (Chile and many other nations, accounted for in the eye-opening book “Confessions of an Economic Hit Man“ by John Perkins).
 With the multinational corporations that virtually rule the world, the U.S. entrenched itself more and more deeply in the politics of Africa, Latin America and the Middle East.
 Washington was firmly set on global dominance.
-NATO and the European Union, which started discretely with the European Coal and Steel Community, was one crucial link in this dominance.
-The Coal and Steel Union as it was usually referred to, seemed to all of us as a very positive union that would secure peace in Europe, maybe for the entire future.
-When the first European Union was created on the basis of this already existing union we also took that as a positive organization.
+NATO and the European Union, which started discretely with the European Coal and Steel Community, was one crucial link in the chain to create such dominance.
+The Coal and Steel Union as it was usually referred to, seemed to most of us as a very positive union that would secure peace in Europe, maybe for the entire future — whatever that means .
+When the first European Union was created on the basis of this already existing union we saw that too t as a positive development.
 Little did we suspect that NATO and the EU were created with the purpose of securing a complete subservience by Europe to Washington.
 EU has become a U.S. colony, and it was until very recently (March, 2017) an obedient one.

-The U.S. had a line of more or less disastrous presidents and the rule of the Empire took a truly sinister turn after 9/11, which was intended to clear the way for the beginning of the New World Order.
-PNAC, the Project for a New American Century, by the means of spreading fear, a deeply rooted sense of fear of what was introduced to the people of the world as terrorism.
-Any illegal killing or invasion of a sovereign state was now made possible since those deeds, which were indeed unconstitutional, were now made possible without opposition by Congress.
-The deep state did in fact get a free pass to do anything it perceived as being in the interest of the U.S. Empire by referring to the notion of a ‘war on terror’.
-The U.S. set as its goal the enlargement of its ‘grand area’, which notion in a totally one-sided way referred to the area on the planet that the U.S. had the self-given ‘right’ to control, and even the ‘duty’ to control, according to the deep state..
-The notion of the ever growing ‘grand area’ was born right after World War II, but the means to enlarge it became more easily available after 9/11.
-By then a firmly installed imperial rule based on hate of Muslims and the fear of ‘terrorism’ was made possible through incessant propaganda.
-This ‘opium of the people’ deafened people’s ability to independent and critical thinking.
-U.S. propaganda made people into unthinking robots.
+The U.S. had a line of more or less disastrous presidents and the running of the “Empire” took a truly sinister turn after 9/11, which was intended to clear the way for the beginning of the New World Order.
+PNAC, the Project for a New American Century, by the means of spreading fear, a deeply rooted sense of insecurity and panic in the presence of what was sold to the people of the world as “terrorism”.
+Any illegal killing or invasion of a sovereign state was made possible in the eyes of the world under the pretext of “fighting terrorism” and those deeds, which were highly unconstitutional, were now made possible without opposition by Congress.